WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 Change directory into the AlignmentProcessor folder.
 Paste the followig into a terminal (change the output directory to the desired loaction):

-python AlignmentProcessor.py --axt --kaks --ucsc -r green_anole \
+python AlignmentProcessor.py --axt --kaks --ucsc -r Green_anole \
 -i test.fa -o test/

-It should produce a text file with 17 lines.
+This will return a text file with 11 lines.